ldpliu/enhancements-1/enhancements/sig-architecture/30-clusterset-override/README.md

 After the proposal is applied, the new clusterset may include any managedclusters which have specific label.
 So we should use a permission to controll the clustetset creation with specific label.

-In order to control the managedclusterset use a specific label to select managedclusters, we use a subresource `managedclustersets/clusterlabels` permission.
+In order to control the managedclusterset select managedclusters with a specific label, we use a subresource `managedclustersets/clusterlabels` permission.
 The subresource `managedclustersets/clusterlabels` permission means user could use this label to select clusters in a clusterset.

 So if I want to create a managedClusterSet `apacSet` with ClusterLabel `region:apac`, I must have the following permission.